keichi/hpcmaspa17-pfanalyzer/src/3_proposal.md

 <!-- シミュレータの出力 -->
-The simulator can create a snapshot of the congestion in the interconnect at an arbitrary time and output is as a GraphML file.
+The simulator can create a snapshot of the congestion in the interconnect at arbitrary time and output is as a GraphML file.
 By visualizing the acquired GraphML using the aforementioned graph visualization tools, users can intuitively locate bottleneck links and load imbalance.
 Furthermore, the congestion values can be summarized into statistics value such as maximum,